addyosmani/backbone-mobile-search/README.md

 <strong>Note:</strong> This application needs to be run on a HTTP server, local or otherwise.
 To remove this requirement, simply switch from using external templates via Require.js/the text plugin to inline ones.

-##Snippets from the upcoming tutorial for this app
+##Snippets from the upcoming tutorial for this app: Writing Modular Desktop & Mobile Applications With Backbone.js

 (in no particular order)